ServiceInnovationLab/staging-site/_process/process-prediscovery.md

 This time and focus helped make an informed decision about the nature of the opportunity, the readiness of the agencies and to better understand the resources requirements that may be required.
 Our experience highlighted all this information is key when seeking support from commissioners and sponsors.

-Mini-design sprint - getting close to the work gathering just enough information to frame in a concise way a potential initiative, Will inform funding, sponsorship, resources).
+* Mini-design sprint - getting close to the work
+* Gathering just enough information to frame in a concise way a potential initiative,
+* Will inform funding, sponsorship and resource requirements.

 AS part of the lab’s operating model, this pre-discovery work was often resourced by the lab prior to seeking project funding from comissionsers.